-The pemphigus family are rare autoimmune blistering diseases affecting skin and/or mucous membranes.
+The pemphigus family are rare autoimmune blistering diseases affecting the skin and mucous membranes.
 Pemphigus foliaceus is a rare relatively benign form of pemphigus.
 In New Zealand pemphigus foliaceus is more often encountered than its more serious relative pemphigus vulgaris, although worldwide pemphigus vulgaris is more common.
 Pemphigus foliaceus is characterised by blistering lesions on otherwise healthy-looking skin.
 Blisters tend to form when the skin is rubbed (Nikolsky sign).
-There are currently 6 subtypes:
+There are currently six subtypes:

 - Pemphigus erythematosus

 - Endemic pemphigus foliaceus